merll/docker-fabric/docs/guide/apiclient.rst

 Docker is necessary.

-Tunnel configuration
+Tunnel functionality
 ^^^^^^^^^^^^^^^^^^^^
-The :class:`~dockerfabric.apiclient.DockerFabricClient` differentiates between the following combinations of ``base_url`` and ``tunnel_remote_port``:
+Without a host connection in Fabric, the client attempts to make all connection locally (i.e. acts just like the `docker-py` client).
+With a ``host_string`` set, the :class:`~dockerfabric.apiclient.DockerFabricClient` opens a tunnel to forward traffic between the local machine and the Docker service on the remote host.
+Practically, a modified URL ``tcp://127.0.0.1:<local port>`` is passed to `docker-py`, where ``<local port>`` is the specified via ``tunnel_local_port``.
+There are two tunnel methods, depending on the connection type to Docker:

-1. If only a client URL or a path to a Unix socket is provided in ``base_url``, and ``tunnel_remote_port`` is ``None``, the connection is not specially handled by Docker-Fabric, but instead passed directly on to the `docker-py` implementation.
-Connection caching still applies.
+#.
+If ``base_url`` indicates a Unix domain socket, i.e. it is prefixed with any ``http+unix:``, ``unix:``, ``/``, or
-2. For cases that ``tunnel_remote_port`` is set, an additional port is opened on your client.
-It accepts local connections, for being forwarded through the current SSH connection.
-This tunnel is used for creating a connection from your end to the Docker remote host.
+   if it is left empty, **socat** is started on the remote end and forwards traffic between the remote tunnel endpoint and the socket.

-   - When ``base_url`` additionally indicates a Unix domain docket, i.e. it is prefixed with any ``http+unix:``, ``unix:``, or ``/``, **socat** is started on the remote end and sends traffic between the remote tunnel endpoint and the socket.
+#.
+In other cases of ``base_url``, the client attempts to connect directly through the established tunnel to the
-   - In other cases of ``base_url``, the client attempts to connect directly through the established tunnel to the Docker service on the remote end, which has to be exposed to the local port set in ``tunnel_remote_port``.
+   Docker service on the remote end.
+The service has to be exposed to the port included in the ``base_url`` or set in ``tunnel_remote_port`` or.

-It is possible to set the locally opened port with ``tunnel_local_port`` -- by default it is identical with ``tunnel_remote_port``.
-As there needs to be a separate local port for every connection, :class:`~dockerfabric.apiclient.DockerFabricClient` increases this by one for each additional host.
+As there needs to be a separate local port for every connection, the exact port ``tunnel_local_port`` is only used once between multiple clients. :class:`~dockerfabric.apiclient.DockerFabricClient` increases this by one for each additional host.
 From version 0.1.4, this also works with :ref:`parallel tasks in Fabric <fabric:parallel-execution>`.

 Socat options
 ^^^^^^^^^^^^^